 If you click and drag around, you will notice that camera navigation already works.
-The engine created by default a camera that matches the position and size of your scene.
+The engine screated by default a camera that matches the position and size of your scene.

 And by default it uses the "Examine" navigation type, which allows to comfortably drag and scroll to inspect the model.
-Many camera settings can be configured inside the model file assigned to the SceneManager.
-Main Scene .
+Many camera settings can be configured inside the model file assigned soldier1.castle-animframes doesn't set anything, but other model could.
+For example, if your model in Blender has a Blender camera object then it will determine the default camera position and orientation.
+Camera settings can also be adjusted by Pascal code.
+We will do this in the section "Walk Camera" later.